-Pilot, 4 Americans killed when plane crashes into Australian mall
+Melbourne plane crash: CEO, lawyer, ex-FBI agent among Americans killed

 Aerial pictures from Seven Network showed damage to the roof and infrastructure of the shopping center.

-Australian Prime Minister Malcolm Turnbull tweeted he was "deeply saddened" by the crash.
+Prime Minister Malcolm Turnbull tweeted he was "deeply saddened" by the crash.

 "Our hearts and prayers are with the victims and their families," he said.